What is NVMe?

-Newer computer hardware.
-Though NVMe is compatible with older computers, it is preferable to have a Skylake chipset or later.
+Though NVMe is compatible with older computers, it works better with Skylake chipset or later.

 An M.2 PCI-E x4 slot.

-UEFI boot mode.
-If your computer is boot in Legacy boot mode, please enter the BIOS, and change it to UEFI mode after you have transferred Windows 10 to the NVMe drive.
+If your computer is boot in Legacy boot mode, please enter the BIOS, and change it to UEFI mode after you have transferred Windows 10/11 to the NVMe drive.

-When you decide to clone HDD to NVMe or clone SATA SSD to NVMe, choosing the right specialist drive cloning software will save you lots of time and effort when you clone your HDD to an NVMe SSD.
-We recommend using AOMEI Backupper Standard Edition as it has a range of excellent features to make sure the process is smooth and the SSDs performance isn’t reduced.
+When you decide to clone HDD to NVMe or clone SATA SSD to NVMe, choosing the right specialist drive cloning software will save you lots of time and effort.
+Here we recommend you AOMEI Backupper Professional, because it has a range of excellent features to make the process smooth and ensure the SSD’s performance.

-AOMEI Backupper can help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer. if you only want to migrate the OS to an NVMe SSD, you can use the ‘System Clone’ feature, available in the Professional edition.
+★ AOMEI Backupper can help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer.
+If you only want to migrate the OS to an NVMe SSD, you can use the ‘System Clone’ feature.

-AOMEI Backupper also doubles up as a backup manager with multiple powerful backup and restore features.
-These are handy when you want to clone an SSD to an NVMe SSD but your computer only has one M.2 Slot (which you are using to boot the PC).
-AOMEI Backupper can help you backup the original SSD to an external drive (connected via USB) and then restore the system to the new NVMe drive through a bootable USB created by AOMEI Backupper.
+★ AOMEI Backupper also works as a backup manager with powerful backup and restore features.
+When you want to clone NVMe SSD with only one slot, you can backup the original SSD to an external drive (connected via USB port) and then restore the system to the new NVMe drive through a bootable USB created by AOMEI Backupper.
 Also, you can choose to clone Windows 10/11 to external hard drive and then clone it to NVMe SSD with a bootable USB.

-How do you clone Windows 10 to an NVMe drive?
+How do you clone Windows 10/11 to an NVMe drive without reinstalling?